MikhailMS/Final_Project/README.md

   4. model_training.py
   5. music_composition.py
   6. output_to_input.py

-Changes in the code were made in order to adapt the code for the purpose of my project, however, initial idea is an intellectual property of _Daniel Johnson_
+Changes in the code were made in order to adapt the code for the purpose of my project, however, initial idea (code) is an intellectual property of _Daniel Johnson_

 Application has been created under _**macOS Sierra 10.12 and Python 2.7.10**_ and thus has not been tested under other OS.